 - Introduction.
 This is your chance to connect with the agent or editor on a human level.
 If you enjoyed a talk she gave at a conference, say so.
 If you love his blog, tell him that.
 If you’re a fan of an author she represents or publishes, gush a little (but just a little).
 Be real.
 Build rapport.

 - Basics.
 State your book’s title (in caps), its genre (e.g. mystery, romance, thriller, YA fantasy), and the word count rounded off to the nearest hundred.

 - Hook.
 Give one concise and intriguing sentence about the story.
 For example: “THE KITE RUNNER is a tale of fathers and sons, of friendship and betrayal, that sweeps from Afghanistan in the final days of the monarchy to the atrocities of the present.

 - Mini-synopsis.
 Describe your story in two or three short paragraphs.
 This is hellishly hard, like trying to enclose an ocean inside a bottle.
 My advice is don’t try to cram in the entire plot; it will make you crazy.
 Stick to the central character and the story’s central conflict.
 Don’t get sidetracked into subplots or theme.
 Read the back covers of books in your genre and note how the publisher has described the story’s protagonist and conflict is in a single, engaging paragraph.
 That’s the effect to aim for.

-- Include in #6 one or two comparables.
-A comparable is a successful book you mention to explain your book’s target audience.
+- Include in #6 one or two comparables (“comps”).
+A comp is a successful book you mention to explain your book’s target audience.
 Agents and editors need to know where your book fits into the market.
-A good way to say this is that it “would appeal to fans of ‘” or is “in the vein of [book].”
+A good way to say this is that it “would appeal to fans of (author)” or “is in the vein of (book).”
 Keep it recent; publishers aren’t interested in what sold forty years ago.
 And keep it rational; no boasts about how your book will be a bestseller.